 Beginning in the 1950s, white working class families began moving out of the Castro and into the Suburbs.
 This left a lot of property available for sale at a low price or for a low rent.
 Gay residents made the best of this opportunity, and over the next few decades the Castro became the most prominent gay community in San Francisco.

 Growth was spurred by an influx of open minded people into the area.
 Gay service people who weren’t exposed and discharged service remembered the accepting nature of the city and eventually moved there after the war.
-People from the hippie and free love movements gravitated toward the neighbouring Haight-Ashbury district, especially during the Summer of Love, 1967.
+People from the hippie and free love movements gravitated toward the neighboring Haight-Ashbury district, especially during the Summer of Love, 1967.
 Over time the hippie’s aversion toward traditional conventions of working nine to five jobs made it difficult to support the communal living of large groups, and the Haight became drug-ridden and violent.
 A lot of the more affluent gay members of the community retreated to the Castro and built it up into an upscale, fashionable urban center.